-Twenty-four years ago I took my 6 year old daughter to the Peoria Zoo and as chance would have it one of the Peoria hospitals was holding a stuffed animal day at the Zoo.
-Little did I know 24 years later, the idea that I brought back to Quincy would still be flourishing.
+Thirty years ago I took my 6 year old daughter to the Peoria Zoo and as chance would have it one of the Peoria hospitals was holding a stuffed animal day at the Zoo.
+Little did I know 29 years later, the idea that I brought back to Quincy would still be flourishing.
 I came back to Quincy thinking that this needs to happen in our town too.
-We didn’t have a zoo in Quincy but we did have the Animal Park at the Illinois Veteran’s Home.
+We didn’t have a zoo in Quincy, but we did have the Animal Park at the Illinois Veteran’s Home.
 Armed with ideas during my drive back to Quincy, I went to work to make sure this took place in our town.
 I contacted Blessing Hospital and they set me up with a meeting with the right people and “The Teddy Bear Clinic” was born.

 The Teddy Bear Clinic is planned and conducted by the Blessing-Rieman Student Nurse Organization (SNO) as part of its community service commitment.
 The Clinic is designed to help children realize the importance of good health and overcome fears of a health check-up by conducting a check-up on their favorite doll or stuffed toy.
-Blessing-Rieman College of Nursing students will interact with each child and their stuffed toy as they use a stethoscope to listen to heart and lungs, apply a bandage to boo-boos and record their toy’s height and weight.
+Blessing-Rieman College of Nursing students will interact with each child and their stuffed teddy bear as they use a stethoscope to listen to heart and lungs, apply a bandage to boo-boos and record their bear’s height and weight.
 Stations will also provide information on safety and poison prevention.

-Parking is available in the parking lot across 11th Street from the main entrance to Blessing Hospital.
-For more information contact the College of Nursing at 217-223-8400, extension 6960.
 Why not make a lifetime memory with your kids this Sunday by attending the Teddy Bear Clinic.
 It’ll be a memory maker for you and your child.
 I’m living proof of that.